hivelocity/cluster-api-provider-hivelocity/docs/book/src/topics/provisioning-machines.md

 Before you create your cluster you need to tag the devices accordingly.

+The devices must have `caphv-use=allow` tag so that the controller can use them.

 For example you set tags "caphv-device-type=hvControlPlane" on all machines which should become control planes, and "caphv-device-type=hvWorker" on all machines which should become worker nodes.

 You can use the web-GUI of Hivelocity for this.